 Wong Kin-yu is one of the most active organists in Hong Kong.
 She has given numerous organ recitals, piano duet/ organ duet recitals, organ and trumpet duo recitals and appears frequently as accompanist for singers and choirs.
 Besides performing in Hong Kong, she has performed as soloist, ensemble player and accompanist at major concert halls and churches in Guangzhou, Hangzhou, Shanghai, Shenzhen and Beijing.
 She has also been invited to be a jury member of the Beijing and Changzhou Organ Competitions.
 She has given master classes and organ recitals at the Central Conservatory of Music, Beijing and the Shanghai Conservatory of Music.
-For many years, she has been the organ teacher at the Chinese University of Hong Kong, the HK Academy for Performing Arts and the HK Baptist University.
+For many years, she has been the organ teacher at The Chinese University of Hong Kong, The Hong Kong Academy for Performing Arts and the Hong Kong Baptist University.
 And for more than thirty years, she has served as the accompanist of the Hong Kong Oratorio Society and the organist of the Kowloon Methodist Church.

 Peter Yue graduated from the Royal Academy of Music in London where he studied the organ, piano, accompaniment and choral conducting.
 During his years at the Academy, he obtained the Professional Certificate (RAM), the L.R.A.M.
 Diploma and was awarded the Frederick Keene Prize for Organ Performance.
 He is also a holder of the L.R.S.M.
 Diploma.

 Since his return to Hong Kong, he became a staff member of the Music Office of the Hong Kong Government, and had been very active as an accompanist to local and visiting instrumentalists, vocalists and choirs in concerts.